-Cranbrook was founded in 1918 in order to uphold the great tradition of a liberal educational philosophy, and continues to do so by instilling, and supporting the development of academic rigour.
-It is committed to intellectual growth and discovery.
-To achieve this, Cranbrook has created an environment that epitomises integrity, solidarity, responsibility, diversity, compassion and respect.
+Cranbrook School was founded in 1918 in order to uphold the great tradition of a liberal educational philosophy, and continues to do so by instilling, and supporting the development of academic rigour.

-Sports program: Physical fitness and mental agility go hand in hand, reinforcing an acuteness of perspective.
-The Cranbrook sports program is both deep and wide, and one of inclusiveness, opportunity, and competition.
-Cranbrook encourages the balance between the team and the individual as well as places great importance on the ongoing cultivation of skills, training and conditioning.
+Sport: Physical fitness and mental agility go hand in hand, reinforcing an acuteness of perspective.
+The Cranbrook School sports program is both deep and wide, and one of inclusiveness, opportunity, and competition.
+Staff encourage the balance between the team and the individual within each sport as well as place great importance on the ongoing cultivation of skills, training and conditioning.
 Weekend competitions are arranged with other schools in most major sports, including AFL, basketball, cricket, cross-country, football, rowing, rugby union, sailing, skiing, swimming and tennis.

 |Day/boarding||Day and Boarding|